Professional career

 Final considerations

-When leaving, Express your gratitude for the opportunity to visit and leave in an orderly manner.
-Never, ever wait for another attempt to sell yourself.
+When you leave, express your gratitude for the opportunity to visit and leave in an orderly manner.
+Never, ever expect another attempt to sell yourself.

 Always follow up the interview with a “thank you” note, whether or not there is mutual interest.
 Never burn a bridge behind you.
 These steps won't guarantee an offer, but they will certainly increase your chances of career success.